 On the job training methods

-Here are four on the job training methods to effectively implement your training plan:
+Here are different on the job training methods that you can apply:

 Is on the job training the best training format?